jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 It is important to check whether the correct filepath was printed to ensure a smooth continuation.

-### 🧮Calculation of the area of water's Raman peak
+### 🧮Calculation of Raman scatter peak's area of water

-This functions calculates the area of the water's Raman peak computed for 350 nm excitation wavelenght, and emission from 371 nm to 428 nm, according to the following paper:
+This functions calculates the Raman scatter peak's area of water computed for 350 nm excitation wavelenght, and emission from 371 nm to 428 nm, according to the following paper:
     Lawaetz, A. J., & Stedmon, C. A. (2009).
 Fluorescence Intensity Calibration Using the Raman Scatter Peak of Water.
 Applied Spectroscopy, 63(8), 936-940. https://journals.sagepub.com/doi/10.1366/000370209788964548
 ```